alandefreitas/find_package_online/README.md

 # The Easiest CMake Package Manager Ever

-This is the simplest CMake package manager ever, so you don't ever have  problems again when sharing your projects with your team members.
+This is the simplest CMake package manager ever, so you don't ever have  problems again when sharing your projects with your team.
 You can integrate the package manager by inserting the following code anywhere on your script:

 ```cmake
 file(DOWNLOAD https://raw.githubusercontent.com/alandefreitas/find_package_online/master/FindPackageOnline ./FindPackageOnline)